-- key The string in this field is the unique identifier (at the federate level) for the value that will be published to the federation.
+- key The string in this field is the unique identifier/handle (at the federate level) for the value that will be published to the federation.
 In the example above, global is set to true, meaning the key must be unique to the entire federation. - global Indicates that the value in key will be used as a global name when other federates are subscribing to the message.
 This requires that the user ensure that the name is used only once across all federates.

 Setting global to true is handy for federations with a small number of federates and a small number of message exchanges as it allows the key string to be short and simple.
-For larger federations, it is likely to be easier to set the flag to false. - required At least one federate must subscribe to the publications. - type Data type, such as integer, double, complex. - units The units can be any sort of unit string, a wide assortment is supported and can be compound units such as m/s2 and the conversion will convert as long as things are convertible.
+For larger federations, it is likely to be easier to set the flag to false.

+- required At least one federate must subscribe to the publications. - type Data type, such as integer, double, complex. - units The units can be any sort of unit string, a wide assortment is supported and can be compound units such as m/s^2 and the conversion will convert as long as things are convertible.
 The unit match is also checked for other types and an error if mismatching units are detected.
 A warning is also generated if the units are not understood and not matching.
 The unit checking and conversion is only active if both the publication and subscription specify units.
-HELICS is able to do some levels of unit conversion, currently only on double type publications but more may be added in the future. - only_transmit_on_change and tolerance Publications will only send a new value out to the federation when the value has changed more than the delta specified by tolerance. - alias an alternate name for the publication must be globally unique for publications - tags Arbitrary string value pairs that can be applied to interfaces.
+HELICS is able to do some levels of unit conversion, currently only on double type publications but more may be added in the future. - only_transmit_on_change and tolerance Publications will only send a new value out to the federation when the value has changed more than the delta specified by tolerance. - tags Arbitrary string value pairs that can be applied to interfaces.
 Tags are available to others through queries but are not transmitted by default.
 They can be used to store additional information about an interface that might be useful to applications.
 At some point in the future automated connection routines will make use of them. "tags" are applicable to any interface and can also be used on federates. - subscriptions These are lists of the values being sent to and from the given federate. - key This string identifies the federation-unique value that this federate wishes to receive.
 If global has been set to false in the publications JSON configuration file, the name of the value is formatted as <federate name>/<publication key>.
 Both of these strings can be found in the publishing federate's JSON configuration file as the name and key strings, respectively.
-If global is true the string is the publishing federate's key value. - required The message being subscribed to must be provided by some other publisher in the federation. - type Data type, such as integer, double, complex. - units Same as with publications. - global Applies to the key, same as with publications. - default set the default value to return if no publications have been received - only_update_on_change and tolerance Subscriptions will only consider a new value received when that value has changed more than the delta specified by tolerance.
+If global is true the string is the publishing federate's key value. - required The message being subscribed to must be provided by some other publisher in the federation. - type Data type, such as integer, double, complex. - units Same as with publications. - global Applies to the key, same as with publications. - only_update_on_change and tolerance Subscriptions will only consider a new value received when that value has changed more than the delta specified by tolerance.